BOOK OF WISDOM from Apocrypha

 11 Wherefore set your affection upon my words; desire them, and ye shall be instructed.

-16 For she goeth about seeking such as are worthy of her, sheweth herself favourably unto them in the ways, and meeteth them in every thought.
+16 For she goeth about seeking such as are worthy (ready) of Her, sheweth Herself favourably unto them in the ways, and meeteth them in every thought.

 19 And incorruption maketh us near unto God:

-23 Neither will I go with consuming envy; for such a man shall have no fellowship with wisdom.
+23 Neither will I go with consuming envy; for such a man shall have no fellowship with WISDOM.
+(Who Indeed is "WIDSOM"????)

 24 But the multitude of the wise is the welfare of the world: and a wise king is the upholding of the people.